-- 1.- It is recommended that the IHB encourage Member States to carry out systematic, long-term tidal observations, in view of the importance of monthly and secular variations of mean sea level in connection with tidal prediction. - 2.- It is recommended that Member States make such data available for publication by the Permanent Service for Mean Sea Level of the International Council of Scientific Unions, since that service publishes regularly monthly and annual values of mean sea level for tidal stations throughout the world.
+- 1 It is recommended that the IHB encourage Member States to carry out systematic, long-term tidal observations, records of typically 40 years or longer, in view of the importance of monthly and secular variations of mean sea level in connection with tidal prediction. - 2 It is recommended that Member States make such data available for publication by the Permanent Service for Mean Sea Level of the International Council of Scientific Unions, since that service publishes regular monthly and annual values of mean sea level for tidal stations throughout the world.

-A6.6 GEOGRAPHICAL POSITIONS OF TIDE STATIONS
+GEOGRAPHICAL POSITIONS OF TIDE STATIONS 1/1967 A6.6

-1.- It is recommended that when giving tidal information about stations whose identification on the chart is not obvious, the approximate geographical positions of such stations be indicated.
+It is recommended that when giving tidal information about stations whose identification on the chart is not obvious, the approximate geographical positions of such stations be indicated.